 5. Resting Before the Noise – LaToya Edwards, Learning to Let Him Lead

-I also make sure that he does not eat a bunch of food that have dyes and preservatives in it.
+I also make sure that he does not eat a bunch of food that has dyes and preservatives in it.
 I know it's the holiday but there are ways to have treats and snacks without the junk.
 Because the fireworks start when my son would normally be in the bed I try to make sure that he takes at least an hour to rest before we head to see the show.
-I find when he's well rested he can handle the noise better.
+I find when he's well-rested he can handle the noise better.

 I have earplugs for him if he needs them.
 I make sure that we have a place with enough room for him to run around if he needs to during the show.
 If things get to be too much for him I will try some compression by bear hugging him or we head home.